 Blissful beaches, friendly locals, extreme shopping opportunities, and western-like development.
 It’s hard to say no to a place like Bali.
-People from around the world clammer over here each year to experience this gorgeous little island in Indonesia.
+People from around the world flock to this part of Indonesia each year to experience its well known and gorgeous little island.

 But what about the 17,000+ other islands in this magical archipelago?

 While it is certainly going to be a struggle for you if you are trying to see every island—OK how about impossible, you’d literally need to see over 188 islands per year for 90 years to see all of them… But this curated list of the best beaches in Indonesia will start you off!

 With the help of my fellow travel bloggers around the world who have landed and lounged on far more than just Bali, I bring you 23 incredible Indonesian beaches to visit that AREN’T on Bali.

 We think this will spark some extra beachy Indo wanderlust in you so you can plan to visit some of the other pieces of paradise on offer.

 23 of The Best Beaches in Indonesia (That Aren’t on Bali)

 Derawan Beach was considered for a possible UNESCO Heritage title for its wondrous beauty and its plethora of endangered sea life, but apparently keeping it as a growing tourist spot is better for business.

 With or without the title, Derawan is filled to the shoreline with sights to behold, from the largest green sea turtle population to coconut crabs.